Mery369/flavornest_project/README.md

 ### Must Have user stories

- #### User Story name : Manage the Blog Posts
+ #### User Story 1 : Manage the Blog Posts
-As a Site user I can create, read, update and delete posts so that I can manage my profile content
+"As a Site user I can create, read, update and delete posts so that I can manage my profile content"

 #### Acceptance Criteria